 While the official schedule for the NHL Playoffs live stream hasn’t been released yet as of this writing, you can be sure that you’ll need a few different networks if you want the most playoff coverage.
 The networks that will air the NHL playoffs include NBCSN, NBC, CNBC, USA, and NHL Network.
 Some of these channels are easier to find than others.
 That said, you can stream each of these channels without cable.
 If you don’t have cable, the streaming services listed below are going to be the only legal way to watch the NHL playoffs online.

-Even if you’re unfamiliar to streaming, you should find the details you need here to successfully signup for a service that offers the NHL playoffs online.
+Even if you’re unfamiliar to streaming, you should find the details you need here to successfully signup for a service that offers the NHL playoffs online, including the Stanley Cup Finals.
 Keep in mind that if you have a digital antenna you may already be able to watch the NBC live stream.
 Local channel access through streaming services can be spotty in some areas, but many areas will have NBC access and even if you don’t, most services offer on-demand coverage nationwide.
 As for the other channels, you’ll find them available through many services, so you can shop around based on factors like price or length of the free trial!

 How to Watch NHL Playoffs Without Cable: At a Glance